NeokiDeMa/hokko/launchpad/README.md

 - `update_whitelist`: If the whitelist is enabled updates the whitelist with addresses and allocations.
 - `pause`: Pauses the collection.
 - `resume`: Resumes the collection.
-- `withdraw`: Withdraws the balance from the collection.